trinjo1229/Excel_Project_for_Data_Analytics/README.md

 # My Excel Data Analytics Projects
 ## Salary Dashboard
-This project was intended for those searching for work in data, as it allows the inquierer to gauge the average salary of different data positions based on their desired country location and their desired position type.
+This project was intended for those searching for work in data.
+It allows the inquierer to gauge the average salary of different data positions based on their desired country location and their desired position type.

 ![Salary_Dashboard_Image](Photos/Project1_Dashboard.png)
 To check it out for yourself [click here](Project_1-Dashboard)!